National Impaired Driving Prevention Month

 Statistics show a significant rise in accidents and fatalities during this time.
 By promoting awareness, this campaign encourages people to plan safe transportation options if they intend to drink, ensuring everyone gets home safely.

-The campaign urges everyone to think twice before getting behind the wheel after consuming any substance, protecting not only themselves but everyone on the roadโ€‹.
+The campaign urges everyone to think twice before getting behind the wheel after consuming any substance, protecting not only themselves but everyone on the road.

-History of National Drunk and Drugged Driving Prevention Month
+History of National Impaired Driving Prevention Month

-National Drunk and Drugged Driving Prevention Month began as an effort to curb the rise in impaired driving accidents during the holiday season.
+This event began in the early 1980s as an effort to curb the rise in impaired driving accidents during the holiday season.

-These proclamations emphasize the importance of designating sober drivers, using alternative transportation, and understanding the severe consequences of impaired driving.
+Presidential proclamations have supported this month-long campaign, urging all Americans to participate.
+These proclamations emphasize the importance of designating sober drivers, using alternative transportation and understanding the severe consequences of impaired driving.

 The initiative continues to play a crucial role in saving lives and making roads safer during the holiday season and beyond.